Digestive Topics:General Nutrition and Autism

 What to Do if You Suspect Your Child with ASD May Have a Nutrition Problem

-If you suspect that your child with an ASD may have a problem with nutrition, the first step you should take is discussing your concerns with your child’s physician.
+If you suspect that a child with an ASD may have a problem with nutrition, the first step you should take is discussing concerns with the child’s physician.
 It may be necessary to fill out an extended dietary journal to help identify areas of potential deficiency or excess of nutrient intake.
-Based on your history or diet journal, your physician may be able to determine if specific vitamin or mineral supplementation is needed.
+Based on history or diet journal, the physician may be able to determine if specific vitamin or mineral supplementation is needed.

 General Tips for Your Child with ASD and Food Selectivity

-If your child has a limited number of foods he/she will eat, try some of the following basic steps:
+- If the child has a limited number of foods he/she will eat, try some of the following basic steps:

 - Introduce foods with a flavor or texture similar to a favorite food

-- Introduce strawberries if your child likes strawberry ice cream
+- Introduce strawberries if the child likes strawberry ice cream

-- Try low fat frozen yogurt if your child likes ice cream
+- Try low fat frozen yogurt if the child likes ice cream

-- Introduce fish sticks or fried vegetables if your child likes chicken nuggets
+- Introduce fish sticks or fried vegetables if the child likes chicken nuggets

 - Expose children to new foods gradually